SuicideCatt/LogColors/README.md

 # LogColors

-Formated text generator for ostream.
+Formated text generator for std::ostream.
 Works on Windows10+ and Linux.

 How to use variant 1
 ```cpp